Munch and Learn 2017-18

 It is said that V.I.
 Warshawski reflects her creator’s own passion for social justice.
 Sara Paretsky is an impassioned advocate for those on society’s margins.
 In college she chaired the University of Kansas’ first Commission on the Status of Women.
 Paretsky worked as a community organizer on Chicago’s South Side during the turbulent 1960s.
 She has mentored teens in some of Chicago’s most troubled schools and also with literacy and reproductive rights groups.
 Not only has Paretsky’s own work broken barriers, she also helped open doors for other women.
 In 1986 she created Sisters in Crime, a worldwide organization to support women crime writers.

 Joseph Cross is a PhD student in the department of Near Eastern Languages and Civilization at the University of Chicago.
 His talk last year about Egypt was a fascinating Munch and Learn favorite.

-May 9: Pot luck lunch and the return of the Munch and Learn Book Club
+May 9: The return of the Munch and Learn Book Club

 UPDATED: This year we will read High-Risers: Cabrini-Green and the Fate of American Public Housing, written by our own Ben Austen.
 And if that weren't exciting enough, Ben will join us for the conversation!

 The very readable High-Risers joins the ranks of The Warmth of Other Suns and classic works of literary non-fiction by Alex Kotlowitz and J. Anthony Lukas as it braids personal narratives, city politics, and national history to tell the story of Chicago's Cabrini-Green.

 Please bring a friend for what we know will be a rich conversation about America's most iconic public housing project.